Jio: Summit Digitel Infrastructure

 Summit Digitel Infrastructure (formerly known as Reliance Jio Infratel Private Limited) operates 136,000 telecom sites.
 This division has been divested to Tower Infrastructure Trust, which is owned by Brookfield Asset Management, for a consideration of ₹25215 crore.

 Products and services

 Mobile broadband

 The company launched its 4G broadband services throughout India in September 2016.
-It was slated to release in December 2015 after some reports said that the company was waiting to receive final permits from the government.
+It was slated to be released in December 2015 after some reports said that the company was waiting to receive final permits from the government.
 Jio offers fourth-generation (4G) data and voice services, along with peripheral services like instant messaging and streaming movies and music.
+On 5 October 2022, it launched 5G services to Delhi, Mumbai, Kolkata, Chennai, Varanasi, Siliguri, Bangalore, Hyderabad and Nagpur.

 JioFiber

 In August 2018, Jio began to test a new triple play fiber to the home service known tentatively as Jio GigaFiber, including broadband internet with speeds ranging from 100 to 1000 Mbit/s, as well as television and landline telephone services.

 In August 2019, it was announced that the service would officially launch on 5 September 2019 as JioFiber, in honour of the company's third anniversary.
 Jio also announced plans to offer streaming of films still in theatres ("First Day First Show") to eligible JioFiber subscribers.

 In the year 2015, the company has a network of more than 250000 km of fiber optic cables in the country, over which it will be partnering with local cable operators to get broader connectivity for its broadband services.